FranCarstens/simpleBlogTheme/README.md

 The theme includes a number of pretty neat features which include:

 ### Social Media Links
 Customizable social media links on the theme's settings page.
+Website, Linkedin, Github, Facebook, Twitter, Instagram and Youtube supported by default.
+Easily add your own.

 ### Distraction free writing
 Tab in and out of a distraction free writing environment.
 For the best experience use [markdown](https://www.drupal.org/project/markdown).